 - Cycling.
 Cycling keeps you fit, is challenging, and exposes you to new places.
-If you’re a hater of head winds like I am, consider getting an e bike for all the enjoyment and much less of the effort.
+If you’re a hater of head winds like I am, consider getting an e-bike for all the enjoyment with less of the effort.

 - Fishing.
 If you want to spend hours in meditative silence, then have the thrill of catching your dinner, you might want to look at fishing as one of your couple’s hobbies.